-The geometry of AD is handled by a geometric constraint solver that arranges primitives such as points and curves in a state that satisfies the given list of constraints.
-The constraints can enforce a specific location of a point, length of a line, angle between two lines and so forth.
-Constraints are particularily useful in the feature modelling approach since they can be set in any order and in a context free fashion.
-For example some elements can me marked to be symmetrical along a plane before knowing where they will be eventually located in the product.
+The geometry of AD is handled by a constraint solver that arranges primitives such as points, lines and curves in a state that satisfies a given list of requirements.
+The requirements can be for example a specific location of a point, length of a line or angle between two lines.
+The constraint approach is particularily useful in the feature modelling paradigm: constraints can be set in any order and in a context free fashion.
+For example a feature can mark some elements as symmetrical along an axis before even knowing where they will be located in a product.

-The solver is guided by a weighting scheme that prioritises some constraints over others; for low weight constraints the system finds the best possible compromise relative to other constraints, for high weight constrainst, only an exact solution is accepted.
+The solver is guided by a weighting scheme that prioritises some constraints over others; for low weight constraints the system finds the best possible compromise relative to others and for high weight ones only an exact solution is accepted.
 For example a side seam ending to a hem panel should be in roughly 90° angle relative to the hem, but in most cases small deviations are acceptable.
 On the other hand a point on the center front plane of a symmetrical product should always stay strictly on the plane.

 The system of constraints is solved with an iterative conjugate gradient method.